Chapter 3: Any Other World

 "Eat me, asshole."
 Church raised his middle digit toward his companion; the gesture earned an interested grin from Mahihko.
 "Point is, we don't have a vehicle, no."

 "You weirdos should probably just go over to the other base, they're always looking for more dicks to play with," Tucker offered mildly.

 "Oooh!
 It would appear we have our destination!"
 Mahihko trilled before giving a muffled giggle as Lone sighed and held the other lupine's muzzle shut.

-Before Lone could formulate some form of "thanks, anyway", the third blue chupadore suddenly appeared with a telltale tinkle from the bell around his neck.
+Before Lone could formulate some form of "thanks, anyway", Caboose suddenly appeared with a telltale tinkle from the bell around his neck.
 "Hey, Church!
 Why don't we just have them stay here and protect the base from monsters while we take our field trip?!"

 Church's eyes widened slightly as he groaned.
 "Goddammit, Caboose!
 You can't just go telling that to everyone!"

 "Why not?
 Someone has to water the snack bushes!"

 "Yeah, Church, why not?"
 Tucker paused, but decided to just ignore the second half of Caboose's rambling.
 "Who the fuck cares if we leave?"